History of Hofstra University in Timeline

 1932: Death of William S. Hofstra

 In 1932, William S. Hofstra, the namesake of Hofstra University, passed away.
-He was a lumber entrepreneur of Dutch ancestry.

 1933: Death of Kate Mason

 In 1933, Kate Mason, the wife of William S. Hofstra, passed away.
-She left the bulk of their property and estate to be used for a charitable, scientific or humanitarian purpose in honor of her husband.

-In the spring of 1934, the estate of William S. Hofstra and Kate Mason was offered to the Georgia Warm Springs Foundation to be converted into a sanitarium for polio patients, but the offer did not materialize.
+In the spring of 1934, Kate Mason's estate was offered to the Georgia Warm Springs Foundation to be converted into a sanitarium for those suffering with polio, specifically offering to President Franklin Roosevelt, but nothing had materialized from it.

 September 23, 1935: First Day of Classes

-1935: Flying Dutchmen Nickname
+1935: Flying Dutchmen Nickname Established

-1935: Hofstra University Origins
+1935: Hofstra University Originated

 In 1935, Hofstra University originated as an extension of New York University in Hempstead, New York.

-1935: Establishment of The Hofstra Chronicle
+1935: The Hofstra Chronicle Established

 In 1935, The Hofstra Chronicle, the only student newspaper at Hofstra University, was established.